skarzcode/Invoice-WebApp/README-template.md

 - Save draft invoices, and mark pending invoices as paid
 - Filter invoices by status (draft/pending/paid)
 - Toggle light and dark mode
-- **Bonus**: Keep track of any changes, even after refreshing the browser
+- **Bonus**: Keep track of any changes, even after refreshing the browser (`localStorage` could be used for this if you're not building out a full-stack app)

 ### Screenshot